YuBlum/stark-lang/README.md

 - Arrays can be compared if their length and type is the same
 - Slices can be compared if their type is the same
 - Struct instances can be compared if all their members are comparable types, and their struct type is the same
-- Unions are comparable with it's tags
+- Unions are comparable with their tags

 ## Control flow (if, else, switch and loops)
 ### If and else